 BE A FAITHFUL MODEL

-A strong relationship makes a grandchild’s “teachable” moments much more frequent, but by the same token, few things can close off a grandchild more quickly than a grandparent whose life doesn’t reflect what he teaches.
+A strong relationship makes a grandchild’s “teachable” moments much more frequent, but by the same token, few things can close off a grandchild more quickly than a grandparent whose life doesn’t reflect what he or she teaches.
 It works in two ways: we need to be consistent, faithful models as teachers and as students.

 Our responsibility as our grandchildren’s models doesn’t stop there; it includes being students (just when you thought you were through with your education).
 We demonstrate for our grandchildren that education truly is a way of life by continuing to learn, whether we’re taking university or community-offered classes, reading books that challenge us or learning a new craft.
-We become better prepared teachers, but our attitude of “always learning” also shows our kids that we don’t know everything after all.
+We become better prepared teachers, but our attitude of “always learning” also shows our grands that we don’t know everything after all.

 - Ask your grandchild what is the one thing you do that he or she would like to learn, and then teach it.